Conformal integrals in all dimensions as GKZ hypergeometric functions and Clifford groups: Discussions and summary

-To summarize, we extend the Lauricella system of differential equations in two dimensions to any dimension using a formulation using the Clifford algebra $\cl{D}$.
-Then, relating the equation for the invariant part, the function of cross ratios, to a GKZ hypergeometric system of equations we derive analytic expressions for higher-point conformal integrals as GKZ hypergeometric functions.
-The toric description arises from the very definition of the cross ratios.
-The considerations in the present article, restricted to the Euclidean metric on $\R^D$, generalize to metrics of Lorentzian signature, assuming that the choice of variables \eq{xa} is valid.
 An imperfection in the treatment presented here must be mentioned.
 On the face of it, the conformal integrals being expressed in terms of the same GKZ hypergeometric functions in any dimension, with only the dimension changing in the expressions is surprising.
 However, let us point out that we have considered $N(N-3)/2$ cross ratios in all dimensions from a combinatorial estimate.
 The actual number of independent cross ratios is $\operatorname{min}\left(ND-(D+1)(D+2)/2,N(N-3)/2\right)$.
 Hence for sufficiently large $N$ the cross ratios considered here will be related.
 For example, in four dimensions, these cross ratios will be related beyond $N=6$.
-The relations, which generalize the Pl\"ucker relations in two dimensions, moreover, are rather difficult to find in practice.
+The relations, which generalize the Pl\"ucker relations in two dimensions, are rather difficult to find in practice.
 In view of the computational difficulty of the conformal integrals, it seems that imposing the relations among the cross ratios second to obtaining the integrals as GKZ hypergeometric functions will be a satisfactory strategy.
 We hope the results reported here will be useful in various fields where conformal integrals make an appearance.